Ghada-sy/Load-Management/README.md

 # Installation
 ## Installing Prerequisites

-1- Install Python3.8.10 (Do Not use the virtual environment)
+1- Install Python 3.8.10 (Do Not use the virtual environment)

 2- Install [ns-3.30](https://www.nsnam.org/wiki/Installation).